Meet G. Christopher Crawford

 2013 University of Louisville, Ph.D. in Entrepreneurship

 Introduction to Entrepreneurship (Undergraduate)

 Crawford's research focuses on the emergence of outliers in entrepreneurship.
-He provides service to the research community by organizing Professional Development Workshops at the Academy of Management Meeting and being a co-editor of a forthcoming special issue of Academy of Management Perspectives.
-Crawford's research has been published in the premier academic entrepreneurship journals, including Entrepreneurship Theory & Practice, Journal of Business Venturing, and Small Business Economics, among others.
-He also disseminates this research to business professionals and student via workshops, sketchbook animation videos (here), podcasts (here and here) and condensed articles (Crawford, GC (2021).
+He provides service to the research community by organizing professional development workshops at the Academy of Management Meeting and being a co-editor of a forthcoming special issue of the Academy of Management Perspectives.
+Crawford's research has been published in the premier academic entrepreneurship journals, including Entrepreneurship Theory & Practice, Journal of Business Venturing and Small Business Economics, among others.
+He also disseminates this research to business professionals and students via workshops, sketchbook animation videos (Sketchbook video), podcasts (Podcast 1 and Podcast 2) and condensed articles (Crawford, GC (2021).
 ‘Rock Star’ Theory: How to Explain and Predict Entrepreneurial Success.
-Research OUTREACH, 121, 18-21, here).
+Research OUTREACH, 121, 18-21, Condensed article).